HERE FOR YOU

 Why is Waste Composition Analysis important?

-As the UK pushes away from a Linear Economy and moves towards a Circular Economy through the reduction of waste to landfill, more and more waste is being recycled and the non-recyclables, often referred to as Municipal Solid Waste (MSW), can be used to generate power in an Energy from Waste (EfW) facility.
+As the UK moves from a Linear Economy towards a Circular Economy, more waste is being recycled.
+The non-recyclables, or Municipal Solid Waste (MSW), can be used to generate power in an Energy from Waste (EfW) facility.

 Local Authorities

-A thorough compositional analysis can identify the different types of waste materials present, as well as spotlighting items of policy interest such as single-use plastics.
+Composition analysis can help local authorities profile waste streams.
+It identifies the different types of waste materials present, as well as spotlighting items of interest such as single-use plastics.
+As a result, they can better understand the recycling and purchasing habits of their residents.

 This can help councils support their Zero to Landfill strategy and provide valuable data for campaigns aimed at getting the general public to recycle more.